-For those who wish to boat, there is a boat launch that provides you with access to the Middle Lake.
-You will find many different types of fish in the lake such as smallmouth and largemouth bass, different varieties of catfish, yellow perch, bowfin, bluegill, sunfish, crappie, and even some lake trout.
-You can fish in Lake Michigan or one of the other two lakes in the park but make sure you have a fishing license to avoid a fine.
-There are no campgrounds, but there are hotels and lodges in the area, as well as other parks where you can camp.
-There are vault toilets on site,
+A boat launch provides access to the Middle Lake, where you can put in your boat and fish for smallmouth and largemouth bass, catfish, yellow perch, bowfin, bluegill, sunfish, crappie, and even some lake trout.
+You can fish in Lake Michigan or one of the other two lakes in the park with a valid fishing license on hand.

 Entry into this and any state park in Michigan requires a recreational pass.
 For residents, the pass is $11 with the purchase or renewal of their license tabs, or at the gate, and is good for a year at all Michigan state parks.
 Non-Michigan residents can purchase a daily pass for $9, or an annual pass to all of the Michigan's state parks for $32.
 Make sure you bring any essentials for a furtastic day out, including clean-up bags and water to share with your thirsty pup.
 Keep your pup leashed throughout the park, including at the beach.